Real Estate Trust vs LLC (What’s The Difference?)

 A trust is a separate legal entity, which means that it must be registered with the court.
 For tax purposes, a trust is taxed as a corporation and must file its return, it will pay taxes on any rental income and gains.

-Trusts can hold several business assets other than real estate, such as cash, bank accounts, securities, and ownership interests in a limited liability company.
+Drawing from our experience, trusts can hold several business assets other than real estate, such as cash, bank accounts, securities, and ownership interests in a limited liability company.
 Irrevocable trusts are a type of trust that cannot be undone or changed by the person who created it.

 This type of trust is often used to protect trust assets from being seized by creditors or to ensure that money will be passed on to heirs in a specific way.
 Irrevocable trusts can also be used to avoid estate taxes, unlike their revocable trust counterpart.